mindbeam/unbase/README.md

 In the abstract, this is actually a very old idea.
 Stored procedures have been around for quite some time, and databases used to be more like application servers.
 A user would call a stored procedure, and business logic happens.
-Here, the same principal applies, it's just a bit more spread out.
+Here, the same principle applies, it's just a bit more spread out.

 ## Design Goals: